strautomator/core/README.md

 ### IAM policy

 Please make sure that the service account being used has full permissions to read and write to your GCP project Storage buckets.
-Otherwise you'll have to create the buckets manually via the GCP Console.
+Otherwise you'll have to create the buckets manually and assign the required permissions via the GCP Console.

 ## Make